Alila-kevin/github-repository-contribution-stats/README.md

 ![Taehyun's GitHub Repository Contribution stats](https://github-contributor-stats.vercel.app/api?username=HwangTaehyun&hide=B,B%2B&hide_contributor_rank=false&limit=5&order_by=contributions)
 ```

-### Including all contributions, not only recent contributions
+### Including all contributions, not only recent ones

 By default, the card is generated from GitHub's GraphQL API `repositoriesContributedTo`, which only includes recent contributions.
 To include all contributions, add `&combine_all_yearly_contributions=true` query parameter, which will let the card be generated from GitHub's GraphQL API `contributionsCollection`, including all contributions.